Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 Step 4: Audit

 An auditor conducts the review.
 The controls are tested.
 Evidence is collected.
 The attestation is issued.
+We cover this phase in detail in Preparing for a BSI C5 Audit: Practical Tips for the Public Sector.

 Cloud Providers and BSI C5